 This appendix describes the bottom level of I/O on the SunOS system.
-The lowest level of I/O in SunOS provides no buffering or any other services except moving data; it is in fact a direct entry into the operating system.
+The lowest level of I/O in SunOS provides no buffering or any other services except moving data; it is, in fact, a direct entry into the operating system.
 You are entirely on your own, but on the other hand, you have the most control over what happens.
 And since the calls and usage are quite simple, this isn't as bad as it sounds.

-In the SunOS operating system, all input and output is done by reading or writing files, because all peripheral devices, even the user's terminal, are files in the file system.
+A.1.
+File Descriptors In SunOS, all I/O is done by reading or writing files, because all peripheral devices, even the user's terminal, are files in the file system.
 This means that a single, homogeneous interface handles all communication between a program and peripheral devices.

 In the most general case, before reading or writing a file, it is necessary to inform the system of your intent to do so, a process called 'opening' the file.
 If you are going to write on a file, it may also be necessary to create it.
-The system checks your right to do so - does the file exist?
+The system checks your right to do so: does the file exist?
 Do you have permission to access it?
-And, if all is well, returns a small positive integer called a file descriptor.
-Whenever I/O is to be done on the file, the file descriptor is used instead of the name to identify the file.
-This is roughly analogous to the use of READ (5, ...) and WRITE (6, ...) in FORTRAN.
+If all is well, the system returns a small positive integer called a file descriptor.
+From then on, whenever I/O is to be done on the file, the file descriptor is used instead of the name to identify the file.
+This is roughly analogous to the use of READ $(5, \ldots)$ and WRITE $(6, \ldots)$ in FORTRAN.
 All information about an open file is maintained by the system; the user program refers to the file only by the file descriptor.